The school-to-prison pipeline: criminalizing Black students here and abroad

 Presented by

-The CrimSL Research Cluster for the Study of Race and Inequality.
+The CrimSL Research Cluster for the Study of Racism and Inequality.

 Accessibility

-Please note that CG 265 is on the second floor of the Canadiana Gallery building, with stair access only as there is no elevator.
-If you have any access needs or if there are any ways we can support your full participation in this session, please email crimsl.communications@utoronto.ca and we will be glad to work with you to make the appropriate arrangements.
+If you have any access needs, or if there are any ways we can support your full participation in this event, please email crimsl.communications@utoronto.ca and we will be glad to work with you to make the appropriate arrangements.